kevin-at-datical/liquibase.github.com/documentation/rollbackoneupdate.md

 ---

 # Liquibase Commands: `rollbackOneUpdate`
-The `rollbackOneUpdate` command reverts (rolls back) all non-sequential  *changeSets* related by a specific deploymentID that was made during a previous change to your database in a non-sequential manner.
+The `rollbackOneUpdate` command reverts (rolls back) all *changeSets* related by a specific `deploymentId` that was made during a previous change to your database.
 It is only available for Liquibase Pro users.

 ## Uses
 The `rollbackOneUpdate` command is typically used when you want to undo a series of changes made to your database during a specific deployment and revert those *changeSets* to their previous state without affecting any other changes made to your database.

-The `rollbackOneUpdate` command allows you to target a specific *deploymentID* without impacting other changes or deployments that came before or after it.
+The `rollbackOneUpdate` command allows you to target a specific `deploymentId` without impacting other changes or deployments that came before or after it.

 <div align="center"><img src="/images/rollback_pro-target-one-update.jpg" width="450px" alt="Image example of rollbackOneUpdate" /></div>
 <br />

-The image above shows *deployments* 1 through 5, with *deployment* 2 incorporating all the *changeSets* we want to roll back.
-As you can see, the `rollbackOneUpdate` command allows you to target *deployment* 2 and revert all *changeSets* associated with the same deployment ID to its previous state without impacting the others.
+The image above shows `deploymentIds` 1 through 5, with `deploymentId` 2 incorporating all the *changeSets* we want to roll back.
+As you can see, the `rollbackOneUpdate` command allows you to target `deploymentId` 2 and revert all *changeSets* associated with the same `deploymentId` to its previous state without impacting the others.

 ## The Impacts of `rollbackOneUpdate`
 Like any cherry-picking tool, using the `rollbackOneUpdate` command comes with risks which may be unintended.